carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 # Input repeaters

-The `each` qualifier allows you to repeat the execution of a process for each item in a collection, every time a new data is received.
+The `each` qualifier allows you to repeat the execution of a process for each item in a list or channel, every time new data is received.
 For example:

 ~~~
+transcriptome_ch = Channel.fromPath('data/yeast/transcriptome/*')
-sequences = Channel.fromPath('data/prots/*.tfa')
+kmers = [12,31,45]
-methods = ['regular', 'expresso', 'psicoffee']

-process alignSequences {
+process index {
+ echo true

  input:
-  path seq from sequences
+  path transcriptome from transcriptome_ch
-  each mode from methods
+  each kmer from kmers

+ script:
  """
-  t_coffee -in $seq -mode $mode
+ echo salmon index -t $transcriptome -i index -k $kmer
  """

 }
 ~~~
 {: .source}

-In the above example every time a file of sequences is received as input by the process, it executes three tasks running an alignment with a different value for the `mode` option.
+In the above example every time a file of sequences is received as input by the process, it executes three tasks running an alignment with a different value for the `kmer` option.
 This is useful when you need to repeat the same task for a given set of parameters.

-> ##Exercise
+> ## Exercise
-> Extend the previous example so a task is executed for each read file matching the pattern data/ggal/*_1.fq and repeat the same task both with salmon and kallisto.
+> Extend the previous example so a task is executed for each read file matching the pattern data/yeast/reads/*.fq.gz and repeat the same task both with salmon and kallisto.
 >> ## Solution
 >> ~~~
 >> sequences = Channel.fromPath('data/raw_reads/SRR4204500/*.fastq.gz')